-Within Teamwork projects, you can choose to set tasks to repeat at specific intervals.
+Within Teamwork, you can set individual tasks to repeat at specific intervals.

 You can set a repeat interval such as daily, weekly, monthly, selected days or custom number of days.

 Once you have chosen the interval, you can decide whether the task should stop repeating by a specific date.
 Depending on the repeat type you have selected, you can also specify how the repeat is handled such as same day of the month/week.

 On an existing repeating task, you will see the repeat icon beside the task dates.
 Hovering over that will show you the list of repeating tasks that will be created when the previous one has been marked as complete.